PolyOCP.jl -- A Julia Package for Stochastic OCPs and MPC

 The intended use case of \packname is rapid in-silico prototyping of stochastic discrete-time OCPs and corresponding MPC schemes.
 To the best of the authors' knowledge, \packname is the first \texttt{julia} package that provides a PCE implementation tailored to OCPs with stochastic disturbance processes and to stochastic MPC.
 The generation of real-time capable code (see e.g. GRAMPC~\cite{Kapernick14a} or CasADi~\cite{Andersson19a} for code generation tools for MPC of deterministic systems) and the consideration of distributional uncertainty via PCE~\cite{pan23distributionally} are beyond the scope of the current \packname implementation.

 The remainder of the paper is structured as follows: Section \ref{sec:problem} provides background on the PCE transcription of stochastic OCPs, while Section~\ref{sec:package} introduces core functionalities of the \packname.
 Section~\ref{sec:examples} presents selected examples.
-The paper ends with conclusions and outlook in Section \ref{sec:conclusions}.
+The paper concludes with Section \ref{sec:conclusions}.